 Patients who suffer from the weight of large, pendulous breasts often complain about impaired ability to perform physical activities, or about irritation or a rash on the skin beneath the breasts.
 Bra straps may produce deep, painful indentations on the shoulders or back.
 Neck pain is another common symptom caused by enlarged breasts.

 Do scars form after breast reduction?

-Dr. Copeland uses a “minimal scar” technique for breast reduction that lifts the breasts as they are reduced in size.
+A “minimal scar” technique is used for breast reduction that lifts the breasts as they are reduced in size.
 Sutures are placed under the skin to minimize visible scarring.
 After surgery, specially formulated skin creams are prescribed, based partly on your own skin characteristics, to help speed healing and restore the skin to health.